Do you have a house in the neighborhood?

 In 1926, the San Jose Hotel opened as the centerpiece of the development.
 Unfortunately, despite strong opening sales, Florida’s real estate boom had begun to fall apart.
-By the end of 1926, with the exception of 31 completed homes, all construction came to an end.
+By the end of 1926, except for 31 completed homes, all construction came to an end.
 In 1928, the San Jose Hotel was closed and sold to the estate of Richard Bolles.
 After World War II, the neighborhood was overcome by suburban sprawl.
-Today, the original remnants of the Spanish Mediterranean-style project has been mixed in with modern development.
+Today, the original remnants of the Spanish Mediterranean-style project have been mixed in with modern development.

 So what’s the bottom line?

-Freedom home Buyers wants to buy houses in the area.
+Freedom Home Buyers want to buy houses in the area.
 We are actively buying NOW… TODAY.
 We have cash and can provide a FAST, FREE, FAIR CASH OFFER for your home in as little as an hour.
 Why wait?
 Contact us today.
-There are properties all over the area that are in need of some love and the right buyer to fix them up.
+There are properties all over the area that need some love and the right buyer to fix them up.
 If you know of one, reach out today and we will be happy to discuss the possibilities with you.